 - Not allow you to overdraw your account

 Banks that help you dodge overdraft charges include:

-- Simple Bank is an online bank that provides payment and budgeting tools with no monthly fees.
+- Simple is an online bank that provides payment and budgeting tools with no monthly fees.
 Simple will typically decline transactions if you run out of money in your account.
 In spring 2021, accounts with Simple will transiton to administration by BBVA USA, which charges $32 for overdrafts, though it offers a variety of overdraft protection options.